jethrojones/website/_notes/It's all about the little experiments.md

 ---
+last_modified_at:
+permalink: bimsepfollowup
+description:
+title: "[Big Impact Mixer] - Experiments Followup"
+image:
+published: "true"
+sitemap: "true"
+excerpt_separator: <!--more-->
+category: BIM
+tags:
+date: 2024-09-19
-layout: post
+layout: note
 ---

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}

-We had a great time at the Big Impact Mixer yesterday.
+We had a great time at the [[Big Impact Mixer]] yesterday.
 You can join us, you know.
 Just go [here](https://bigimpactmixer.com).

 [Brian Pulliam](https://www.linkedin.com/in/briankpulliam/) was our main event and he shared his story of going from making a salary of over 600K as a software engineer lead to working 3-4 hours per day, and that is it!
 He shared a little bit about why he took this transition, and how rewarding it has been.
 <!--more-->